Combining Ensembles and Data Augmentation can Harm your Calibration: Mixup-Ensemble Pathology

 At the core of the issue is that Mixup conflates data uncertainty (uncertainty inherent to the data generating process) with model uncertainty.
 Soft labels can correct for over-confidence in single models which have no other recourse to improve uncertainty estimates.
 However, when combined with ensembles, which incorporate model uncertainty, this correction may be unnecessary.
 Because image classification benchmarks tend to be deterministic, soft labels encourage predictions on training data to be less confident about their true targets even if they are correct.
 We validate this hypothesis by showing it also applies to label smoothing.

 \textbf{Label Smoothing}: Like Mixup, label smoothing applies soft labels: it smoothens decision boundaries by multiplying a data point's true class by $(1-\alpha)$, with probability $\alpha$ spread equally across other classes.
 Using the same experimental setup as before, we apply increasing levels of label smoothing to ensembles of WideResNet 28-10 models trained on CIFAR-10. \Cref{fig:label_smoothing} demonstrates the harmful effect of label smoothing on CIFAR-10 ECE, particularly when aggressive (coeff $\geq 0.2$).
+In the concurrent work, ~\citet{Qin2020ImprovingUE} found that label smoothing plus ensemble leads to worse calibration.
+They showed that adjusting model confidence successfully corrects the compounding underconfidence.